danielepagano/simple-go-load-balancer/rfd.md

 #### Authentication

-When a client connects with mTLS, we will inspect the name in the X509 certificate.
-Since we are assuming a since CA for the system, we can use the serial number as a unique client identifier.
+When a client connects with mTLS, we will retrieve the `subject` from the X509 certificate.
+Since we are assuming a since CA for the system, we will find our cert by locating our mTLS CA issuer `CommonName` in the certificate chain, then will extract the `CommonName` of the subject to use as the unique client identifier.
 Because we also want to support authorization, this identifier is then cross-referenced to a user list, which is statically loaded for this implementation, but would be in a secure store linked to our CA/client-cert issuing system in a production implementation.
-If the serial number matches a known id, the client is authenticated.
+If the client identifier matches a known one, the client is authenticated.

 #### Authorization